 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Namur and nearby
+Top Coworking Spaces in Namur and Nearby

-Recent Reviews in Namur
+Recent Reviews of Shared Office Space in Namur

 Straddling 3 different regions, the Hesbave, the Condroz and the Sambre-et-Meuse, you had better brush up on your French if you want to be understood in this town.

 Namur is the capital of the province of Namur, Belgium.
 It is a city like all the others in Belgium where comic books reign - think of production lines more than Japan.
 The land of chocolates, waffles, frites (eaten with mayonnaise of course) and diamonds, Belgium is known as the "Essence of Europe".
 Included in the city of Namur are the old communes of Beez, Belgrade, Saint-Servais, Saint-Marc, Bouge, Champion, Daussolx, Flawinne, Malonnne, Suarlee, Temploux, Naninne, Wepion, Wierde, Erpent, Lives-sur-Meuse and Loyers.